karinavasudeva/techspeak/README.md

 I'm still editing to make it more efficient for research papers (if you are interested in working on this, ping me at vasudevakarina@gmail.com)

+I could use support with graph interpretation and machine learning processing to filter unnecessary text.
+I would also love to make the voice more natural sounding.

 # TechSpeak

 TechSpeak is a Flask-based web application that processes technical documents, interprets formulas, and converts the content to speech.
 It's designed to make technical content more accessible, especially for people with disabilities.